DrAmaze/sofa_surfer/README.md

 ## Possible Future Features

 * User to user reviews
-* Additional styling
+* Additional styling to make website more dynamic
-* Updated search/filter functionality
+* Connect with Google Maps API